awsdocs/amazon-s3-userguide/doc_source/ObjectsinRequesterPaysBuckets.md

 # Downloading objects in Requester Pays buckets<a name="ObjectsinRequesterPaysBuckets"></a>

 Because requesters are charged for downloading data from Requester Pays buckets, the requests must contain a special parameter, `x-amz-request-payer`, which confirms that the requester knows that they will be charged for the download\.
 To access objects in Requester Pays buckets, requests must include one of the following\.
-+ For GET, HEAD, and POST requests, include `x-amz-request-payer : requester` in the header
++ For DELETE, GET, HEAD, POST, and PUT requests, include `x-amz-request-payer : requester` in the header
 + For signed URLs, include `x-amz-request-payer=requester` in the request

 If the request succeeds and the requester is charged, the response includes the header `x-amz-request-charged:requester`\.
 If `x-amz-request-payer` is not in the request, Amazon S3 returns a 403 error and charges the bucket owner for the request\.